-Bloody Attack on Hazara religious gathering killed several, Afghan police arrived 2 hours later!
+Bloody Attack on Hazara religious gathering killed over 20, Afghan police arrived 2 hours later!

-Kabul Press: The Hazara community is under everyday attack by extremists such as Pashtun Taliban and IS, Muslim Brotherhood and other terrorist groups.
-Today, in a bloody attack on their religious gathering in north of Kabul, over 10 including children and women were killed.
-The attack started at 13.00 PM local time, and the Afghan police and security forces arrived about two hour later.

-The Hazara are one of the most prosecuted people in the world.
-The have faced systematic crimes (...)
+I spent the night outside the Donner Pass town of Truckee.
+After 12 days on the California coast, it was surprising to see there was still plenty of snow in late June.
+I took the sharp right north on I-80 into Nevada—past Reno, Fernley, and landed in God-forsaken Winnemucca, where I stayed in one of the hemisphere’s ugliest RV parks.
+After dinner at possibly the greasiest Mexican restaurant ever, I walked through downtown, which had the saddest little strip of casinos in the (...)

-Home > English > Human Rights > Bloody Attack on Hazara religious gathering killed several, Afghan police (...)
+Home > English > Human Rights > Bloody Attack on Hazara religious gathering killed over 20, Afghan police (...)

-Bloody Attack on Hazara religious gathering killed several, Afghan police arrived 2 hours later!
+Bloody Attack on Hazara religious gathering killed over 20, Afghan police arrived 2 hours later!

 Friday 25 August 2017